DLFMetadataAssessment/DLFMetadataQAWorkshop17/OpenRefine.md

 *2:45 - 4:15 PM, led by [Scotty Carlson, Metadata Coordinator @ Fondren Library, Rice University](mailto:sjc5@rice.edu)*

-## Goals
+## Goals of This Module:
-* Introduce the OpenRefine Interface
-* Basic Data Interactions
+* Basic Data Assessment
+* Data Remediation
-* Program Features
+* Data Validation
-* Extended Features
+* Data Enhancement

 ## What is OpenRefine?
 OpenRefine (formerly Google Refine) is a powerful tool for working with messy data, including tools for cleaning, transforming from one format into another, extending with web services, and connecting to external data.

 Can OpenRefine be used to create data from scratch?
-No. OpenRefine is really built to work with existing data, not formal data creation, although projects can be enriched with outside data.
+Not really.
+OpenRefine is built to work with existing data, although projects can be enriched with outside data.

 Download links and instructions can be found [here](https://github.com/DLFMetadataAssessment/DLFMetadataQAWorkshop17/blob/master/README.md#openrefine-recommended).
 OpenRefine requires a working Java runtime environment, otherwise the program will not start.
 Upon launch, OpenRefine will run as a local server, opening in your computer's browser.
 As long as OpenRefine is running, you can point your browser at either http://127.0.0.1:3333/ or http://localhost:3333/ to use it, even in several browser tabs/windows.

-## Objectives
+## Module Objectives

-What measures that we use to assess can be found in OpenRefine work?
+Which of our assessment measures can be addressed with OpenRefine?

-* Completeness: Checking to see what elements/properties/attributes are present (and how much is missing)
+* Completeness: Checking to see what elements/properties/attributes are present (and how much of it is missing!)
-* Accuracy: Information is correct and factual
+* Accuracy: Information is correct and factual (to the best of our abilities)
-* Conformance to expectations: Values adhere to your expectations
+* Conformance to expectations: Information adheres to our expectations
-* Consistency: Values are consistent within your domain, elements are represented in a consistent manner
+* Consistency: Values are consistent within our domain, elements are represented in a consistent manner

+Based on these assessment measures, what assessment techniques can be applied to work in OpenRefine?

+* Do the number of rows/records match up to expectations?
+* Which unique elements/fields are represented in the data?
+* How much of each represented element/field is empty?
+* Does the data need to be converted to intelligible formatting?
+* Are data values/terms used consistently?
+If not, what is the formatting/entry standard for this data?
+* Can the data be validated externally?
+* Can the data be enriched with new information?

+## Table of Contents

+* Importing Data
+* The OR Interface
+* Assessment Tools
+* Data Remediation
+* Validating Data
+* Data Enhancement
+* Getting Data Out

 ## Importing Data